My recipe for the BEST chocolate Bundt Cake EVER is quick, easy, and made with a cake mix. It is outstanding!!!!

 There is No Shame in Cake Mix

 Please don’t pass on this because it starts with a cake mix.
 Few folks will likely be able to tell.
 In fact, THE best white cake with buttercream frosting, a previous post, is my favorite white cake (made with cake mix also)!
 It is so yummy that I’ve had readers email me raving about it.
 I’ve had two readers tell me that they used the recipe for a wedding cake.

-Make ahead: This is one of those cakes that tastes better the second day and even better the third.
-The moistness on day 3 is indescribable.
+Make ahead: This is one of those cakes that tastes better the second or third day after baking.
 This cake can also be made ahead and frozen.
 Simply make the cake (but don’t glaze it), wrap well, and freeze up to one month.
-To thaw, simply remove from freezer and thaw several hours at room temp.
-When cake is at room temp, make ganache and pour over cake.
+To thaw, simply remove from the freezer and thaw several hours at room temp.
+When the cake is at room temp, make a ganache and pour over the cake.

 - (2) 9″ round cake pans make a basic, simple layer cake that will require frosting.

 - (3) 8″ cake pans are my fave for a standard layer cake.
 Again, layer cakes require frosting and/or filling but make a wonderful and impressive presentation.